robotology/blocktest/README.md

 ```
 ~\blocktest\build
 ```
-# 5. Test writing
+# 6. Test writing

-For easy test writing you can skip directly to the section [Scriptbuilder](##5.6.-test-writing-with-scriptbuilder).
+For easy test writing, you can skip directly to the section [Scriptbuilder](##5.6.-test-writing-with-scriptbuilder).
 You can use the test writing tool called ScriptBuilder.  <br>
-Otherwise the starting point for writing a test is the file ./test/test.xml, see below.
+Otherwise, the starting point for writing a test is the file ./test/test.xml, see below.

 ```xml
     <testlist repetitions="1">